ICESAT-2HackWeek/icesat-2hackweek.github.io/pages/schedule.md

 # NOTE

 Below is the 2019 schedule.
-In 2020 we are considering the addition of several new topics:

-* development of community libraries such as [captoolkit](https://github.com/fspaolo/captoolkit) and [icepyx](https://github.com/icesat2py/icepyx)
-* tutorials on machine learning
-* working with new ICESat-2 products released in 2020
+We are in the process of redsigning our 2020 program to offer everything virtually.
+Check back soon for details.

 ## Pre-event preparation